binipringle/legalresearch/_texts/0-section0.md

 ## Persuasive authority

 Courts have discretion to consider non-mandatory primary and secondary sources as persuasive authority.
-Sometimes primary law sources from another jurisdiction can be used persuasively.
-Secondary sources can sometimes be used persuasively too.
-Both can play a role in situations such as:

-- convincing a court how the law should be applied to particular facts;
-- challenging how laws have been applied in the past;
-- cases involving areas of law that are unsettled in a jurisdiction but may have been decided elsewhere; and
-- challenging the validity of the laws themselves.

-## Case authority - additional considerations

-Parts of cases become law when a case is binding

-### Precedent - stare decisis
+### Stare decisis

-- deciding cases in accordance with established precedent lends predictability and stability to the law and society, and provides some degree of confidence that legal disputes will be handled fairly by the courts.
+Deciding cases in accordance with established precedent lends predictability and stability to the law and society, and provides some degree of confidence that legal disputes will be handled fairly by the courts.

 ### Court system structure

-The court system in a given jurisdiction affects which cases will hold mandatory authority. **Usually three-tiered structure:**
+The court system in a given jurisdiction affects which cases will hold mandatory authority.

-- Trial courts
-- Intermediate-level appellate courts
-- Final appellate courts

-### Cases - which parts are considered binding
+### Parts of cases considered binding

 Only the text in the opinion contains the law.
 Sometimes more than one opinion is included in published cases and their precedential value is not equal.